+4. Sunday sales dilemma.
+No legitimate reason to support alcohol ban.
+Inde-Mail, Sept 16, 2007

 5. Arguments are often religious or personal.
 For example, an alderman said alcohol shouldn’t be sold when “people should be in church.”
-(Extension of Sunday alcohol sales causes confusion.
-AR News Bur, April 20, 2009)
+(AR News Bur, April 20, 2009)

 6. RWJ Found.
 Grant Results.
 Car Crashes, Fatalities Rise Sharply With New Mexico Sunday Package Liquor Sales.
 Princeton, NJ: The Found, 2007.

 7. McMillan, G. and Lapham, S. Effectiveness of bans and laws in reducing traffic deaths.
 Am J Pub Health, 2006, 96(11), 1944-1948.
 RWJ Foundation, ibid.

 8. Nat Highway Traff Safety Adm (NHTSA).

 10. Join Together.
 Sunday Alcohol-Related Crashes Rise with “Blue Law” Repeal.
 Oct, 2006.
 RWJ Foundation, op cit.

 11. Perdue, S. The tragic cost of Sunday alcohol sales.
 Banner-Herald.
 March 28, 2008.

 12. Maloney, M. and Rudbeck, J. The outcome from legalizing Sunday packaged alcohol sales on traffic accidents in New Mexico.
 Accid Anal Prev, 2009, 41(5), 1094-1098.

-13. More specifically, the Ontario Liquor Control Board (OLCB) is the world’s largest alcoholic beverage retailer.
+13. The Ontario Liquor Control Board (OLCB) is the world’s largest alcoholic beverage retailer.
 Alco Pol Net.
-2008.

 14. Carpenter, C. and Eisenberg, D. Effects of Sunday sales restrictions on overall and day-specific alcohol consumption.
 J Stud Alco Drugs, 2009, 70, 126-133.